ms-mfg-community/gh-abcs-actions/labs/lab08.md

 ### Add the AI Inference Step

-3. Edit the file and replace the placeholder step (the TODO comment and Placeholder step) with the following YAML content (keep the `Display Response` step that follows):
+3. Edit the file and replace the `Placeholder` step with the following YAML content (keep the `Display Response` step that follows):

 ```YAML
       - name: Run AI Inference
         id: ai